 Characteristics of distances How to know if I can participate?

 To successfully face this segment, we recommend that you train until you get toGuantar at least an hour and a half on the bike at a pace that involves some fatigue.
-You can achieve this with two days of cycling training a week.
+This can be achieved with two days of cycling training a week.

 To face an Olympic distance triathlon, we recommend you follow a training that allows you to spend more than two hours on the bike at a rate of medium intensity with high intensity peaks.
 Performing between 2 and 3 cycling training sessions a week you can achieve these objectives.